aza547/noobs/README.md

 - Enable "replay_buffer to recording".
 - Allow libobs to be used as a library easier.

-Windows is the on ly suppoted platform.
+Windows is the only supported platform.

 ## Installation